Monday, March 10, 2008

 The small pier at Paradise/Good Feeling can get pretty crowded (image Panoramio-mdeck_1999)

 The daytrippers seemed divided pretty evenly between farangs and Thais.
-The Thais are always good value in their brightly coloured flotation vests and high holiday spirits - and with a majority of the farangs being Russian and quite a few of them similar Anna Kournikova bikini-babe clones to those decorating Ko Samet, a bit of relaxed people watching from my bungalow’s veranda was no hardship.
+The Thais are always good value in their brightly coloured flotation vests and high holiday spirits - and with a majority of the farangs being Russian and quite a few of them similar Anna Kournikova bikini-babe/g-string girrrl clones to those decorating Ko Samet, a bit of relaxed people watching from my bungalow’s veranda was no hardship.

 But if you want peace and quiet, no problems.
 For a start, there is a double sign about two thirds along the beach saying PRIVATE BEACH PAST HERE - RESORT GUESTS ONLY, and I was surprised at how many of the daytrippers were respecting this.
 Not all, but if you keep heading west at Paradise past the main 300m long beach there is about 50m of rock and then a second beach say 60m long.
 Then comes another longer section of rock and finally on the immediate far side of the low western rocky point is another tiny but very nice stretch of sand with quite good swimming and snorkelling off the beach.
 Paradise’s path with bungalows adjacent goes right along here, and no daytrippers seem to make the third beach.